 Armed Forces Week - 21st – 26th June 2021

 Armed Forces Week is a chance to celebrate our Armed Forces, the Military personnel and the role they play protecting the UK both at home and overseas.
-Two key days marked within Armed Forces Week are Reserves Day on Wednesday 23rd June and Armed Forces Day on Saturday 26th June.
+Two key days, within Armed Forces Week, that remain unchanged every year are Reserves Day on the Wednesday and Armed Forces Day on the Saturday.

 The Armed Forces community includes Regular, Reserves, veterans, spouses and both cadets and Cadet Force Adult Volunteers from our four cadet services – Sea Cadet Corps, Army Cadet Force, RAF Air Cadets and the Combined Cadet Forces.